bezmoradi/tutorials/go/error-handling.md

 # Go > Error Handling

 Go designers believe that coupling exceptions to a control structure, as in the try-catch-finally idiom, results in convoluted code.
 It also tends to encourage programmers to label too many ordinary errors, such as failing to open a file, as exceptional which in reality it isn't.
-In Go, the `error` interface defines what can be considered as an `error` type.
+In Go, the following `error` interface defines what can be considered as an `error` type:

 ```go
 type error interface {